Phala-Network/gramine/Documentation/devel/onboarding.rst

      files, pipes, sockets, eventfd, etc. So the ``read`` syscall touches almost all components and file systems of Gramine.

-     If the system call requires to implement a whole new sub-system or a component in Gramine, do **not** try to implement the system call immediately.
-First discuss this with Gramine maintainers.
-Implementing such a system call may be a very complex task, and you will need help and/or guidance from other Gramine developers.

 #.
+Discuss the system call and your proposed implementation with Gramine
+   maintainers.
+Do **not** try to implement the system call immediately.
+You will need explicit approvals from Gramine maintainers that it is indeed desirable to implement the system call, and that your proposed implementation is correct.

+#.
 Implement the system call in Gramine.
 If it is a family of related system
-   calls, implement all of them.
+   calls, try to implement all of them (but PRs with only partial support may be also fine).

    - Implement the main emulation function ``shim_do_some_syscall()``.
 If the system call belongs to some family of already-implemented system calls, add